Table of Contents

 - Other Notes about TSP Contributions

-Thrift Savings Plan officials recently released the 2020 Thrift Savings Plan Contribution Limits.
+The Internal Revenue Service released the 2022 Thrift Savings Plan contribution limits.
 Thrift Savings Plan contribution limits are calculated on an annual basis based on the cost of living indexes and can increase based on rules set by the IRS.

-Let’s do a deep dive into this topic.
 While contribution limits seem straightforward on the surface, this is actually a very interesting topic.
-Certain members may have complicated situations that deserve special attention (multiple TSP accounts, multiple retirement accounts, contributions while deployed, participating in both the Roth and Traditional TSP, etc.).
+Certain members may have complicated situations that deserve special attention (multiple TSP accounts, multiple retirement accounts, contributions while deployed, participating in both the Roth and traditional TSP, etc.).

-The 2020 Thrift Savings Plan Contribution Limits are as follows:
+The 2022 Thrift Savings Plan contribution limits are as follows:

 Catch-up Contribution Limit: $6,500